kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

 The recursive algorithm uses the built-in activation stack.
 What does it hold? ....

+.. todo: add a drawing of the stack and how it changes.
+This is the basis for the iterative algorithm.

 An iterative equivalent algorithm first pushes the root and its left-most non-null children onto a stack.
 Next stack is popped and the node visited.
 The push-loop then again repeats with the right subtree of the just-visited node: the right child and its non-null left-most children are pushed onto the stack.
 Pushing nodes in the order just described--first the root and its left-most children, then after popping and visiting the current node, the just-visited node's right child follow by its left-most children--matches exactly the in order visiting of nodes.